Our Guide to the Order of Adjectives in English, Based on Adjective Type (with Examples)

 That’s why it’s important not to use too many adjectives.
 Too many adjectives give off a very confusing message to readers and listeners.

-Instead, focus on learning the position of each type so that when you do need one, you know exactly where to put it.
+Instead, focus on learning the position of each category so that when you do need one, you know exactly where to put it.

 Look at this example: